 Frequently Asked Questions About Mental Health

-What kind of services are there and who should I see?
+What kind of services are there, and who should I see?

 Will my insurance cover mental health services?

-Are mental health professionals trained to work with diverse cultures, races, and ethnicities?
+Are mental health professionals trained to work with someone who looks like me?

-One option is to speak with your insurance company about available psychotherapists or counselors covered in your area.
-Another option is to ask your doctor for a mental health referral, without disclosing why you are seeking it.
+One option is to speak with your insurance company about therapists or counselors in your area.
+Another option is to ask your doctor for a mental health referral without saying why you are seeking it.
 A third option is using online mental health resources to find care in your area.

 Can mental health drugs help me?

 Some people successfully manage mental health conditions without prescription drugs.
 But some disorders or severe cases may require medicine.
 Combining psychotherapy with medicine can be an effective approach.14